cloudflare/modules-rollup-esm/README.md

-# 👷 Durable Objects Counter template
+# 👷 Modules Wrangler template

 A template for kick starting a Cloudflare Workers project using: